axtk/react-keenstore/README.md

 ## Usage example

 This package exports the `Store` class and the `useStore()` React hook.
-They are sufficient to setup shared state without bulky boilerplate.
+They are sufficient to set up shared state without bulky boilerplate.

 The example below makes use of React Context (in a pretty typical way) to share a chunk of data across components.
 Wrapping the data into an instance of the `Store` class allows to make its updates occurring in one component (`<PlusButton/>`) immediately visible to other components subscribed to the store via the `useStore()` hook (`<Display/>`).